 - Let Them Get Their Food on Their Own

 When you have called out everybody to go to the dining table, don’t place any food on your child’s plate.
 Let them have their own way and pick their preferred food from the set of dishes on the table.
 Another trick is to exaggerate your expression when eating your food.
 It is alright if they don’t eat a whole meal but just a bit of every dish as long as they have eaten something during mealtime.
 Also, keep in mind that no child will ever let themselves starve sooner or later they’ll eat what’s been served for them.

 - Include them in Meal Preparations

 Before deciding what the menu is for the day, ask your child first what they prefer to eat.
 The most effective strategy on how to control your picky toddler at the table because you’ll get to hear their side and not think deeply on what went wrong with the menu for this day.
 Consider their decision maybe they want to eat a certain dish for that day, this will get them eating and enjoy their meal.
 However, don’t let your child get used to this strategy every day because too much meal repetitions are not healthy for them.
 If they suggest the same meal over and over, ask them again for another.

-This parenting struggle will pass just like the other concerns.
-Always consider your child’s preferences and feelings when making decisions for them.
-Don’t be too hard on them but don’t be that soft also.
-Use the parent card but not to the point that instead of appreciating your efforts they’d get scared of you.
-How to control your picky toddler at the table is a very tricky thing, but Spec Kid Club is here to help.
+How to work with your picky toddler at the table is a very tricky thing, but Spec Kid Club is here to help.
 Spec Kid Club can give you pieces of advice with more parenting concerns.